tobyesmith/singularity101/_sources/lab7.md

     cat testfile | figlet | lolcat
 ```

-If you are interested on taking a look at the SIF image sections lets take a
+If you want to examine the sections of a  SIF image, you can use the `sif`
-look at the `sif` subcommand, for example, lets list them:
+subcommand.
+For example, you can list the sections by executing the following
+command:

 ```bash
 $ singularity sif list container_lab7.sif